rickylai248/BudgetAssistantProject/README.md

 ##Phase 4: Task 2
-Decided to test the robustness of my Budget class/model and added a method called ValidPercent to see if my final value for the percentage spent would be undefined (e.g. throws IllegalArgumentException and boolean valid percent becomes false) and added two tests accordingly in BudgetTest to test the cases where it isn't and is thrown, adding to the robustness of my Java personal project alongside other exception management in my UI and main classes like file reader and potential missing class methods in accordance to the input requirements.
+Decided to test the robustness of my Budget class/model and added a method called ValidPercent to see if my final value for the percentage spent would be undefined (e.g. throws IllegalArgumentException and boolean valid percent becomes false) and added three tests accordingly in BudgetTest to test the cases where it isn't and is thrown, adding to the robustness of my Java personal project alongside other exception management in my UI and main classes like file reader and potential missing class methods in accordance to the input requirements.
 ##Phase 4: Task 3